 Matanuska Glacier Ice Climbing

 Glacier hiking is a “bucket list” item for many.
 Stepping foot onto a glacier for the first time is something that few are lucky enough to experience.
-Matanuska is one of the few glaciers that can be easily accessed by foot.
+The Matanuska is one of the few glaciers that can be easily accessed by foot.
 If you want the full experience, you should consider taking a Matanuska Glacier ice climbing trip!

-Matanuska Glacier is an active glacier that advances about a foot each day.
+The Matanuska Glacier is an active glacier that advances about a foot each day.
 Most Alaskan glaciers are smaller alpine glaciers that hang from mountain slopes.
-Matanuska is a valley glacier.
+The Matanuska is a valley glacier.
 Therefore, it is naturally more accessible as well as quite large.
 It’s 24 miles long and 2 miles wide, on average.
 At the terminus, it reaches 4 miles in width.
 This means plenty of room to explore!

 This glacier is full of interesting crevasses (large cracks in the ice), moulins (wide vertical shafts), and seracs (large blocks of ice).
-Matanuska also offers a variety of climbing walls, ranging in difficulty.
+The Matanuska also offers a variety of climbing walls, ranging in difficulty.
 Your guide will give you professional instruction and then choose the best walls for you, depending on your abilities.

 Normally, you’ll start on moderate ice slopes, so you can practice the basics.
 As the day progresses, your guides will help you hone your skills and move onto more challenging terrain.
 Matanuska Glacier ice climbing is a full day activity and can take around 8 hours.
 Lunch and snacks will be provided to keep you fueled throughout the day.
 So, if climbing over edges of ice walls sounds like an incredible adventure, get out there and try it!
 Is one day just not enough?
 That’s okay, click here to check out an overnight glacier camping experience.
 It takes you out by helicopter, drops you at a luxury camp setting right on the glacier, provides gourmet meals, and epic ice climbing!